SturmB/trakt/import.md

                         datetime, default False
   -r, --rated_at        import rated_at date from CSV, it's must be UTC
                         datetime, default False
-  -f {imdb,tmdb,tvdb,tvrage,trakt}, --format {imdb,tmdb,tvdb,tvrage,trakt}
+  -o, --collected_at    Import collected_at date from CSV; it must be in UTC datetime format.
+Defaults to False -f {imdb,tmdb,tvdb,tvrage,trakt}, --format {imdb,tmdb,tvdb,tvrage,trakt}
                         allow to overwrite default ID type format, default imdb